Kent State Golden Flashes men's basketball: Rivalries

 Since the start of MAC divisional play late 1990s, the two programs have met regularly with MAC East and overall championships on the line.
-Through the 2022–23 season, the Flashes and Zips have combined for 16 MAC East titles, 10 MAC regular-season championships, and 11 MAC tournament championships.
+Through the 2024–25 season, the Flashes and Zips have combined for 16 MAC East titles, 11 MAC regular-season championships, and 13 MAC tournament championships.
 The teams have often had their second meeting of the season as the regular season's final game, with several of those games featured in national broadcasts.
 Akron won the East division with a 66–64 overtime win at the MAC Center to end the regular season and claimed the MAC regular-season title in 2012 with a 61–55 win in Kent.
 The second meeting in 2010, played at James A. Rhodes Arena and broadcast nationally on ESPN, featured both teams atop the conference standings at 12–3.
 Kent State won the game 74–61 to clinch the MAC regular-season title.
 The following season, the Flashes clinched their second-consecutive MAC title with a 79–68 win over the Zips at the MAC Center in a nationally televised game on the regular season's final day, repeating the feat in 2015 with a 79–77 win over the Zips on ESPN2 to claim the regular-season and East division co-championship.

-In the MAC tournament, the Zips and Flashes have met 10 times through the 2023 tournament, including four times in the championship game.
-Akron holds a 6–4 edge in all tournament games, with Kent State picking up wins in 1998, 2008, 2017, and 2023, and Akron defeating the Flashes in 2007, 2011, 2012, 2013, 2015 and 2022.
-In the MAC championship game, played in Cleveland at the venue now known as Rocket Mortgage FieldHouse, the teams have split the four meetings.
-Kent State defeated the Zips 74–55 in the 2008 MAC Championship game, the Zips claimed the 2011 MAC tournament championship over Kent State with a 66–65 overtime win, Kent State won the 2017 MAC tournament championship over Akron, 70–65, and the Zips claimed the 2022 MAC men's basketball tournament title over Kent State, 75–55.
+In the MAC tournament, the Zips and Flashes have met 11 times through the 2025 tournament, including five times in the championship game.
+Akron holds a 7–4 edge in all tournament games, with Kent State picking up wins in 1998, 2008, 2017, and 2023, and Akron defeating the Flashes in 2007, 2011, 2012, 2013, 2015, 2022, and 2024.
+In the MAC championship game, played in Cleveland at the venue now known as Rocket Arena, the Zips have taken three of the five meetings.
+Kent State defeated the Zips 74–55 in the 2008 MAC Championship game, the Zips claimed the 2011 MAC tournament championship over Kent State with a 66–65 overtime win, Kent State won the 2017 MAC tournament championship over Akron, 70–65, and the Zips have won the past two title matchups, winning the 2022 MAC men's basketball tournament title 75-55 and the 2024 MAC men's basketball tournament title 62–61 over the Flashes.